 We had decided that we wanted this to be a relaxed holiday so we didn’t sign up for any of the activities.
 We booked a couple of meals in the restaurant which was nice.
 We also had a couple of take outs and I was surprised that they were really good value for money.
 I think we only cooked a couple of meals in the caravan, although we did have breakfast there every day.
 A couple of days we did not much at all which was nice, we also had a balcony on the caravan so we could sit outside.

 We went to the arcade a few times, but only the one on the park.
 It was never very busy which was good.
 We also had a night out at the club.
 In the past this hasn’t been too successful, the kid’s would get bored, I would feel uncomfortable because my wheelchair takes up so much room and I can’t get around, and Graham can’t drink because he has to drive us.
 But this night was really good.
 The club was in walking distance so alcohol was allowed…although I try not to drive my wheelchair when drunk so I only had a couple 😉 The Girls sat on a table by themselves and chatted and had fun.
 They even went and ordered themselves a pizza with their own money.
+I’d sorted out Go Henry Cards for the kids to use and keep track of their own spending.
 The Little Man felt a bit left out but he enjoyed the singer on stage and knew a lot of the songs so he was singing along.
 Then they did some party dances and he jumped up to join in.
 He loved it!
 I felt comfortable because numbers were restricted so I had plenty of room.
 The only disappointment was the disabled toilet.
 It was doubled up as a baby changing area which is usually ok, but they had a proper table rather than a pull down one and three bins for nappies and wipes etc. I could just about get my wheelchair in and couldn’t turn around.
 That meant I had to come out backwards, but the door was too heavy to push so I was stuck.
 I managed to unlock the door and was just in the process of phoning for help when someone opened the door.
 They immediately apologised but I called out to them to hold it open for me.
 I was just happy to escape.

 We had a really lovely week and it was so nice to get away.
 The weather was nice one minute and raining the next but we seemed to time everything right (I did have a weather app on my phone which seemed to be pretty accurate.)
 I think the highlight of the week was the lovely model village and Corfe Castle, the area was gorgeous and the sun really warm that day.
 But you can’t beat eating chips or ice cream by the sea side.
 I love sitting on the promenade watching out over the horizon.